destinationdespair/destinationdespair/README.md

     danganronpa-related stuff because i'm into that atm
 </h1>
 </p><p align="center">
-    i dont hate any of the 48 danganronpa students in the 3 main games and im overall open and respectful of opinions so you're free to befriend me no matter what character you like/hate in dgrp
+    i dont hate any of the 48 danganronpa students in the 3 main games and im overall open and respectful of opinions so you're free to befriend me no matter what character you like/hate in dgrp ! but i do criticize their writing a lot because let's be for real danganronpa's writing is so flawed 💔
 </p>

 </p><p align="center">